edgedb/easy-edgedb/README.md

 # Chapter 16 - Is Renfield telling the truth?

 > Arthur Holmwood's father has died and now Arthur is the head of the house.
-His new title is Lord Godalming.
-With his money he helps the team to find the houses where Dracula has hidden his boxes.
+His new title is Lord Godalming, and he has a lot of money.
+With this money he helps the team to find the houses where Dracula has hidden his boxes.

 > Meanwhile, Van Helsing is curious and asks John Seward if he can meet Renfield.
-He is surprised that Renfield is very educated and well-spoken.
+He is surprised to see that Renfield is very educated and well-spoken.
 Renfield talks about Van Helsing's research, politics, history, and so on - he doesn't seem crazy at all!
-But the next day, Renfield doesn't want to talk and just calls him an idiot.
+But later, Renfield doesn't want to talk and just calls him an idiot.
 Very confusing.
-But one night, Renfield is very serious and asks them to let him leave: “Don’t you know that I am sane and earnest...a sane man fighting for his soul?
+And one night, Renfield was very serious and asks them to let him leave.
+He says: “Don’t you know that I am sane and earnest...a sane man fighting for his soul?
 Oh, hear me! hear me!
 Let me go! let me go! let me go!”
 They want to believe him, but can't trust him.
 Finally Renfield stops and calmly says: “Remember, later on, that I did what I could to convince you tonight.”

 ## `index on` for quicker lookups

 We're getting closer to the end of the book and there is a lot of data that we haven't entered yet.
 There is also a lot of data from the book that might be useful but we're not ready to organize yet.
-Fortunately, the original book Dracula is all organized into letters, diaries, etc. that all have a date.
-They all start out in this form:
+Fortunately, the original book Dracula is all organized into letters, diaries, etc. that begin with the date and sometimes the time.
+They all start out in this sort of way:

 ```
 Dr. Seward’s Diary.